kulcsarrudolf/pasztor.at/_posts/2020-06-22-go-is-terrible.md

 data structures after they have been created, they can only be copied.
 While this is not as efficient in terms of performance it is also desirable to prevent accidental side effects.

-Imagine an HTTP request struct: the first layer of your application creates it and the passes it down through several modules.
+Imagine an HTTP request struct: the first layer of your application creates it and then passes it down through several modules.
 If the request struct was passed down as a pointer any layer modifying the request will modify it globally, leading to a potential side effect in the top layer.